 "Once on Medicaid, the facility can evict us."
 Federal law (42 CFR §483.15(c)) prohibits a nursing home from discharging a resident solely because they convert from private pay to Medicaid.
 Any facility that threatens this is in violation of federal law; report immediately to the Tennessee Long-Term Care Ombudsman at 877-236-0013 and to the HFC complaint line at 877-287-0010.

 "The facility will tell me what I need to know."
-Facilities are sales organizations during the move-in process.
-The CMS Five-Star rating, the HFC inspection report, the ombudsman conversation, and direct observation of residents are stronger signals than the marketing tour.
+Facilities are sales organizations during the move-in process, and online reviews skew toward the delighted and the aggrieved.
+The CMS Five-Star rating, the HFC inspection report, the ombudsman conversation, and your own observation of residents are all stronger signals.

 Frequently Asked Questions